 Matcha has an earthy taste similar to actual green tea.
 On its own, matcha is usually described as a bit bitter so pairs nicely with sweet flavours such as vanilla.

 Yes!
-When baking with matcha powder, be sure to use food-grade at a minimum, or ceremonial-grade matcha powder for a more vibrant colour.
+When baking with matcha powder, be sure to use food-grade at a minimum, or ceremonial-grade matcha powder for more vibrant colour.

 Matcha powder adds a delicious green tea flavour to your baked goods and will add a lovely green too.